Jump to:

 - This step may take a few minutes while the device is configured for the sandbox environment.

-- Once signed in with the sandbox test account, launch the Revenue Inspection app through TestFlight.
-Then, log in using your Revenue Inspection app credentials provided by Littlepay.
+- Once signed in with the sandbox Apple ID, launch the app and log in using your Auth0 app credentials created by LP under the QA participant via Control Portal.
+See this Create a new inspector user via Control Portal.

 How do I scan a test card and view test tap results in the sandbox environment?